CodyOps/Cat-Adoption-App/README.md

-# Project-2 --- Fur Babies R Us
+# Project 2

+## Project Name: The Purr-fect Match App

-## Team name: Project Fur Baby
+## Team Name: The Cool Catz

-### Description:
+## Description:
-A simple application for fur parents to search all information on dogs and cats.
-This application is for anyone looking to find the best matched pet or to search, add, and/or update any breed specific information.
+Looking for the right feline companion for you?
+Use our app to find the right cat breed for you using an extensive database complete with pictures and basic information to help you make an educated decision.
+Ready to make the next step and find a cat?
+Or looking to find a home for a cat?
+Use our message board to post your wanted/ for sale/for adoption needs!

+## API Used:
+thecatapi.com

+## New Technologies Used:
+TBD, potentially Foundation or Materialize CSS